mudzereli/DayZEpochDeployableBike/README.md

 -----

 ##Change Log
+* 2.2.0 - option for clearing cargo of spawned items
 * 2.1.0 - change way dependency call is made, only one line needed in init.sqf now for setup
 * 2.0.0 - major update, allow multiple deployables, pretty much any class
 * 1.1.0 - configuration options / code optimization